hyspxt/cs-md-notes/README.md

 Hope you won't get distracted, my only intention is to ease your reading 🫢!
 Additionally, notes will be taken in both italian and english, with no particular reason behind, if not the courses topics themselves.

-Last thing, here you can find the repository for offline reading.
-Alternatively, I hosted my notes here.
+Last thing, [here](https://github.com/hyspxt/cs-md-notes) you can find the repository for offline reading.
+Alternatively, I hosted my [notes](https://hyspxt.github.io/md-notes/) here with [Quartz](https://quartz.jzhao.xyz/).
 If you're reading this, you've probably you already know that, blep.

 ### **others**